 Hong Kong police fire tear gas at protesters outside Prince Edward MTR station

-HONG KONG: Police officers fired tear gas at Hong Kong protesters gathered outside Prince Edward MTR station in the Mong Kok district on Monday (Oct 7) night, a Reuters witness said.
+HONG KONG: Police officers fired tear gas at Hong Kong protesters gathered outside Prince Edward MTR station in the Mong Kok district on Monday (Oct 7) night as demonstrations continued in various areas across the city.

+The government said "a large group" of masked rioters have been "extensively" destroying properties, including at MTR stations, and blocking roads in the city.

+"In Sha Tin, some masked rioters smashed glass in shopping centres, broke through a roll-up gate before storming the Sha Tin Wai MTR Station to wreck facilities including turnstile and ticket machines, and damaged traffic lights," said the government in a press release.

 Hundreds of protesters had rallied in Hong Kong shopping malls during the day to demand "freedom", but expected street protests failed to materialise in any significant size as the scarred city struggled to recover from violent clashes in recent days.